SurgeSS/Writing-a-Media-List/README.md

 # Writing-a-Media-List
+NOTE: You need to install openpyxl prior to running these scripts

 This is a beginner project to write a list of anime and tv shows I have watched that I did to learn the basics of python

 This list can currently generate an excel sheet to compile anime and tv shows